Introduction to Native Methods in Java

 }

 The above example contains a native method declared in the NativeDemo class.
-The Implementation of encryptData method is written in C. As you can see we have used a static block whose purpose is to load the native C library in which implementation of encryptData method is available.
-One important thing to note that the string parameter supplied in System.loadLibrary method is the lowercase name of the enclosing java class.
-Now as per steps declared above it is time to compile our java code.
+We have written the implementation of the encryptData method in C. As you can see, we have used a static block whose purpose is to load the native C library in which the implementation of the encryptData method is available.
+One important note is that you should supply the lowercase name of the enclosing Java class as the string parameter in the System.loadLibrary method.
+As per the steps declared above, it is time to compile our java code.

 The following command compiles the above java code.

-Now in the next step will create a header file using javah utility as described below.
+In the next step, we will create a header file using javah utility as described below.

 The above command will generate a javah file with the same name as the name of the class.
-This file will be included while writing the C implementation of the native method.
+While writing the C implementation of the native method, you should include this file.

 Part #2: C Code

-Here is the C implementation of native function encryptData.
+Here is the C implementation of the native function encryptData.

 Code: